Sample or Buy

 --Daddy B. Nice

-About Willie Clayton (21st Century)
+About Willie Clayton (New Album Alert!)

 Somewhat younger than the older generation of Southern Soul stars (Johnnie Taylor, Tyrone Davis, Little Milton Campbell, J. Blackfoot, Marvin Sease) who have passed away since the turn of the century, while somewhat older than the younger generation of stars (Sir Charles Jones, T. K. Soul, Reggie P., etc.), Willie Clayton is considered the vocalist "to whom virtually all male singers in the field are compared," according to David Whiteis, whose exhaustive account of Clayton's life in his new book, SOUTHERN SOUL-BLUES, is the best biography to date of the performer.